Splitties/ComposeOClock/README.md

 ## Credits

-Thanks to [Yuri Schimke](https://github.com/yschimke) for encouraging me to try making a Compose API for Watch Faces, and for all the helpful input! 🙏❤️
+Thanks to [Yuri Schimke](https://github.com/yschimke) for encouraging me to try making a Compose API for Watch Faces, and for all the helpful input!
+And thanks for the PRs on this repo, too🙏❤️
+Thanks to [Romain Guy](https://github.com/romainguy) for providing helpful clarifications and sharing me his very deep and accurate knowledge on graphics programming.